AemikaChow/AiDLab-fAshIon-Data/README.md

 # AiDLab fAshIon DATA  🕴️ 💼

 Datasets provided by fAshIon TEAM @ Laboratory for Artificial Intelligence in Design (AiDLab) for **ACADEMIC USAGE ONLY**.
+If you want to use them in the commercial products, please kindly send an email to xingxingzou@aidlab.hk for further inquiry.

 🖤 **KEY NOTEs**

-- &nbsp;Images are collected from the Internet or created by us; Labels in these datasets are all manually annotated;
+- &nbsp;Images are collected from the Internet or created by ourselves; Labels in these datasets are all manually annotated;
-- &nbsp;For some datasets that need PASSWORD, please send email to xingxingzou@aidlab.hk for further inquiry;
+- &nbsp;For some datasets that need PASSWORD, please send an email to xingxingzou@aidlab.hk for further inquiry;
 - &nbsp;For the detailed description in Chinese, you could search "又长尾巴了怎么办" of WeChat Official Account;